N0tstgr/N0tstgr/README.md

 - 👋 Hi, I’m @N0tstgr
 - 👀 I build  things that create a huge impact on humanity
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning everything that needs to change the world
 - 💞️ I’m looking to collaborate for openSource
 - 📫 Follow me on github & Twitter
 - 😄 Pronouns: He is great